obelisk-planner/obelisk-frontend/README.md

 Thanks to the creators of PostgREST (https://github.com/PostgREST/postgrest/) and it's pgjwt extension, as well as Vue.js and Vue Router (https://github.com/vuejs), which I've taken full advantage of.

 This is my first project using these tools and I expect it will be janky.
-I'm currently aware of the edit history system being broken.